mario-aq/syrus-infra/README.md

 1. **FIFO Ordering**: Messages are ordered per campaign using `MessageGroupId = campaignId`
 2. **Exactly-Once Processing**: FIFO queues provide at-least-once delivery; the dedup table enforces exactly-once processing effects
 3. **Cost Optimization**:
-   - No NAT Gateway
-   - No ALB/NLB
-   - Single EC2 instance
    - PROVISIONED DynamoDB capacity (5 RCU/WCU)
    - SQS SSE-SQS encryption (no KMS costs)
-4. **Infrastructure Only**: No application logic, models, or inference code is included in this infrastructure